andycranston/minidhcp/README.md

 already has a default gateway set to another interface.
 Another reason might be you do not want the device to have full network connectivity just yet.

-## PXE boot filename
+## PXE boot file name

-The `minidhcp` server can also provide a PXE boot filename using the `-f` commmand line option.
+The `minidhcp` server can also provide a PXE boot file name using the `-f` command line option.
 For example:

 ```
 python minidhcp.py -m b8:27:eb:c3:27:b5 -b 192.168.1.7 -i 192.168.1.100 -s 255.255.255.0 -g 192.168.1.254 -f pxeboot
 ```

-will provide the filename `pxeboot` to the client.
+will provide the file name `pxeboot` to the client.
 If the client is PXE booting it will then request this file using TFTP.

-NOTE: some DHCP clients expect the PXE boot filename (and other string value DHCP options) to be null terminated.
-By default `minidhcp` does not null terminate the PXE boot filename.
-If you have a DHCP client that needs null termination then add a '/' character to the end of the pxeboot filename - for
+NOTE: some DHCP clients expect the PXE boot file name (and other string value DHCP options) to be null terminated.
+By default `minidhcp` does not null terminate the PXE boot file name.
+If you have a DHCP client that needs null termination then add a '/' character to the end of the pxeboot file name - for
 example:

 ```